What is stratification and how is it done?

 Scarification through Soaking

 Another method of scarification is to soak the seed in water for a period of time before sowing, which softens the seed coat, again helping the seed to absorb water more easily.
-We use these method for our leguminous seeds such as licorice and astrgalus, soaking them for 24 hours before sowing, usually with very good results.
+We use these method for our leguminous seeds such as licorice and astragalus, soaking them for 24 hours before sowing, usually with very good results.

 In conventional (non-organic) growing systems people sometimes use sulfuric acid to help break down hard seed coats; this works in the same way as digestive juices in the gut of a bird (our pokeroot seeds germinate far and wide after being spread in bird droppings).
 Apparently there are organic alternatives, including soaking seeds in vinegar or even cooled chamomile tea, which is mildly acidic.
 We haven’t experimented with these methods yet – do let us know if this is something you have tried, with or without success…!